 Code of Ethics

-The Brooklyn SciFi Film Festival is an all volunteer non-profit organization.
+The Brooklyn SciFi Film Festival is an all-volunteer non-profit organization.
 We respect the rights of all filmmakers submitting to the festival and strive to create a positive experience for the artists and fans.
 In return, please be respectful and patient with our staff and adhere to the rules.
-Due to a limited budget, it is not possible for us to provide a live in-person screening for every film but can guarantee online exhibition during the week of the festival.
-We can accommodate some exceptions to the online screening rule including geo restrictions and limited time screenings.
+Due to a limited budget, it is not possible for us to provide a live in-person screening for every film but we can guarantee online exhibition during the week of the festival.
+We can accommodate some exceptions to the online screening rule, including geo restrictions and limited-time screenings.
 Withdrawing a film after selection due to not receiving an in-person screening slot will result in a ban to future submissions as this is a violation of the rules.

-All filmmakers accepted to the festival become Alumni and will be given a fee waiver for free entry to future festivals as well as opportunities to participate as jurors or panelist.
+All filmmakers accepted to the festival become Alumni and will be given a fee waiver for free entry to future festivals as well as opportunities to participate as jurors or panelists.